-Identified Community Health Need - Diabetes Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments c.
-Continue to provide education to students in local high schools and colleges as well as health professionals.
-Ongoing Sharp Diabetes Leadership Team Education Collaboration Community & Social Support In November and September 2021, the Sharp Diabetes Education Program provided virtual diabetes education on different types of diabetes, diagnoses, current technology and medication, community resources for patients, and careers in diabetes to nearly 20 dietetic students at San Diego State University (SDSU).
-The Sharp Diabetes Education Program also mentored two dietetic interns from the SDSU Research Foundation's San Diego Women, Infants, and Children (WIC) Dietetic Internship program.
-The director of the Sharp Diabetes Education Program served as a board member of the San Diego WIC Dietetic Internship program in FY 2021 and provided a presentation on diabetes care, the role of the dietitian, the different types of diabetes, nutrition and meal planning, diabetes and technology and more to all six interns in the program. d.
-Utilize findings in the FY 2022 Community Health Needs Assessment (CHNA) to assess existing community resources and explore areas where additional diabetes education and resources may be needed in SDC.
-9/30/2022 (Ongoing, evaluated annually) Sharp Manager, Community Benefit and Health Improvement Sharp Diabetes Leadership Team Food Insecurity Education Access to Health Care Community & Social Support Economic Stability The Sharp Diabetes Education Program intended to explore additional collaborations to assist and educate food insecure community members in FY 2021, however due to COVID-19, many activities were canceled or severely limited.
-Continued efforts focus on: Clinic collaborations - Exploring the possibility of another clinic collaboration is in process.
+Identified Community Health Need - Diabetes Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments b.
+Utilize findings from the FY 2022 Community Health Needs Assessment to assess existing community resources and explore areas where additional diabetes education and resources may be needed.
+9/30/2022 Sharp Diabetes Service Line Leadership Manager, SCHHC Patient Administrative Relations Sharp Manager, Community Benefit and Health Improvement Education Collaboration Access to Health Care community programs over the previous year and identify opportunities for community outreach and collaboration.
+The Sharp Manager of Community Benefit and Health Improvement will continue to work with the Sharp Diabetes Education Team as staffing and resources become available.
+The Sharp Diabetes Education Program intended to explore additional collaborations to assist and educate food insecure community members in FY 2021, however due to COVID-19, many activities were canceled or severely limited.
+Continued efforts focus on: Clinic collaborations - Exploring the possibility of a clinic collaboration is in process.
 Exploring partnerships to address food insecurity as part of nutrition education and incorporating food insecurity screening into patient diabetes education and counseling.
 Centers for Disease Control and Prevention's National Diabetes Prevention Program - a partnership of public and private organizations working to prevent or delay Type 2 diabetes.
+Partners work to make it easier for people with prediabetes to participate in evidence-based, affordable, and high-quality lifestyle change programs to reduce their risk of Type 2 diabetes and improve their overall health.
+Sharp Manager, Community Benefit and Health Improvement meets with Sharp Diabetes Leadership Team regularly to assess, grow and support additional opportunities for outreach and education.